Human Motion Capture from Loose and Sparse Inertial Sensors with Garment-aware Diffusion Models: Experiments

 \subsection{Evaluation Results}

-In this section, we compare our proposed methods and the state-of-the-art pose estimation methods using loosely attached IMUs.
+In this section, we compare our GaIP models and the state-of-the-art pose estimation methods using loosely attached IMUs.
 Note that LIP has previously demonstrated superior performance over methods designed for tightly-attached IMUs \cite{Mollyn_2023,yi2022physicalinertialposerpip,huang2018deepinertialposerlearning,yi2021transposerealtime3dhuman,Jiang_2022}.

 Table \ref{tab:performance_metrics} presents the evaluation metrics for the best-performing models across all three datasets.
 The terms \textit{Sim}, \textit{Syn}, and \textit{Real} in our model names indicate whether the model was trained on simulated, synthetic, or real loose data.